jgdavey/prose/README.md

 aims to be similar, albeit with fewer features, while also being Unicode-aware.

-## Not yet implemented
+## Planned but not yet implemented

 - nested quoted email formatting
-- prefix/suffix/ascii-art border awareness
 - tab character handling